astorDev/archi/dotnet-appsettings/index.md

 > We'll also summarize both article's discoveries in the [TLDR;](#tldr) in the end 😉

-> ☝️ This article discusses architectural use case of appsettings, not how the work.
-If you are want to figure out **how** to use them, leave a comment and I'll try to address it as soon as possible.
+> ☝️ This article discusses the architectural use case of appsettings, not how they work.
+If you want to figure out **how** to use them, leave a comment and I'll try to address it as soon as possible.

 ![](thumb.png)